headzoo/surf/README.md

 Surf
 ====
-Stateful programmatic web browsing in Go, modeled after John J. Lee's Python library [mechanize](https://github.com/jjlee/mechanize).
+Surf is a Go (golang) library that implements a virtual browser that you can control pragmatically.
+Just like a real browser you can open pages, follow links, bookmark pages, submit forms, and many other things.
+Surf is modeled after John J. Lee's Python library [mechanize](https://github.com/jjlee/mechanize).

 * [Installation](#installation)
 * [Usage](#usage)